On L2 modulus of continuity of Brownian local times and Riesz potentials: modulus of -dimensional local time on chaoses

 \section{$L^2$ modulus of $2$-dimensional local time on chaoses}

-We now carry on the task of proving Theorem \ref{thm:cvgce-L2-modulus-chaos-2d} for projections of the quantity $H_t^{h}(B)$ defined by \eqref{eq:hamiltonian-mod-cty-loc-time} when $B$ is a 2-dimensional Brownian motion.
-For the sake of simplicity, we shall take up most of the notations introduced at Section \ref{sec:1-dim}, starting from the fact that our Hamiltonian is written $H_t^{h}(B)$ independently of the fact that $B$ is a one-dimensional or a two-dimensional Brownian motion.
+We now carry on the task of proving Theorem~\ref{thmcvgce-L2-modulus-chaos-2d} for projections of the quantity $H_t^{h}(B)$ defined by~(\ref{eqhamiltonian-mod-cty-loc-time}) when $B$ is a two-dimensional Brownian motion.
+For the sake of simplicity, we shall take up most of the notation introduced at Section~\ref {sec1-dim}, starting from the fact that our Hamiltonian is written $H_t^{h}(B)$ independently of the fact that $B$ is a one-dimensional or a two-dimensional Brownian motion.
 Like in \cite{HN10}, we shall also invoke the following important representation formula for $H_t^{h}(B)$:

-\begin{remark} The reader should be aware of the fact that expression \eqref{eq:local-modulus-dirac} is formal, since the self-intersection local time is a divergent quantity for a 2-dimensional Brownian motion.
-Notice however that only projections on fixed chaoses will be considered in the sequel, and all projections of the random distribution defined by \eqref{eq:local-modulus-dirac} are well-defined. \end{remark}
+\begin{remark} The reader should be aware of the fact that expression (\ref {eqlocal-modulus-dirac}) is formal, since the self-intersection local time is a divergent quantity for a two-dimensional Brownian motion.
+Notice, however, that only projections on fixed chaoses will be considered in the sequel, and all projections of the random distribution defined by~(\ref{eqlocal-modulus-dirac}) are well defined. \end{remark}

-Next we introduce the equivalent of the functions $\Phi$ introduced at Notation \ref{not:def-simplex-Phi-h}.
-In the 2-d case, we will let this set of functions appear in a Fourier transform procedure, as follows: \begin{notation} For every $n\geq 2$, every $\bi=(i_1,\ldots,i_n)\in \{1,2\}^n$ and every $h\in \R^2$, we define a function $\Phi_\bi(t_1,t_2)$ as
+Next, we introduce the equivalent of the functions $\Phi$ introduced at Notation~\ref{notdef-simplex-Phi-h}.
+In the 2-d case, we will let this set of functions appear in a Fourier transform procedure, as follows.